basicdays/node-stream-to-async-iterator/README.md

-# Stream Async Iterator
+# Stream To Async Iterator

 ## Overview

-`stream-async-iterator` provides a wrapper that implements `Symbol.asyncIterator`.
+`stream-to-async-iterator` provides a wrapper that implements `Symbol.asyncIterator`.
 This will allow streams to be usable as async iterables that can be used in for-await-of loops.

 Supports node.js 4 and up.